 Victoria Wilson CD(DONA) Central Kentucky Birth Doula

 Like you, I am a mother.
 And it was during the mothering of my first child I discovered how vital support is.
 During my first pregnancy I drank the birth junkie Kool-Aid and haven’t looked back.
-My goal is to help women have a working knowledge of birth, that they might feel comfortable and empowered during their own birthing experiences.
-In our culture, birth is largely misunderstood.
-As a doula and educator, my job is to demystify the world of pregnancy and birth.

 “Seeing her come through the door with coffee in one hand and a birth ball in the other instantly calmed me down and settled my spirit.
 She was prepared.
 She was in for the long haul.
 Which made me feel prepared.
 She stuck with me throughout my natural labor, calmed me when I thought I couldn’t go on, supporting my decision to opt for an epidural.
 Turns out, there wasn’t time for one!
 Victoria stayed by my side, helping our doctor and nurses; working as a team.
 At post-natal visits our doctors kept bragging about her kind and calming nature.
 I can’t imagine working with anyone else to bring another life into this world.
 Victoria helped me bring our daughter into the world and welcomed her with a bright and sincere smile.
 I can’t recommend Victoria enough.” –Second Time Mama

 “My labor began, as many do, in the middle of the night and Victoria was there for us through every step of our 25 hour labor.
 She talked me through contractions at home and met us at the hosptial when we arrived.
 Her focus was not only on offering different exercises to help us manage each contraction but being a supportive shoulder to lean on when my labor took much longer than expected.
 She provided listening ears and unbiased support when the time came to make decsions regarding next steps once my labor stalled." - First Time Mama